Healthy Lifestyle and Weight Loss Camp Tips While Staying At Home For Long Periods Of Time

 The most significant mistake most commonly made by people is an unrealistic goal.
 Face it; you can’t lose all your extra weight, fat, cellulite and inches in a month.
 It takes a lot of time, hard work, discipline and time to achieve the goals you set.
 Analyze your body, give your body the desired time it needs to reach where you want it to be.
-Keep into account your metabolism, strength, endurance, time, and daily schedule while you set your weight loss goals.
+Keep into account your metabolism, strength, endurance, time, and daily schedule while you set your weight loss goals after your time at our weight loss camp.
 This way it will be easier to continue on your weight loss journey.

 Focusing only on the outcome can derail you from your weight loss journey.
 Keep process goals in mind, and when the goals are adequately journaled, it adds a positive influence on your motivation levels.
 Maintain a daily journal and keep a record of everything you do on a regular basis.
 Whenever you are unable to follow your schedule, document the reason, and give a solution for the next time a similar situation occurs.

-Whenever you feel that your weight loss journey is derailing, question your habits.
+Whenever you feel that your weight loss program is derailing, question your habits.
 Why are you spending so much time watching television?
 Why does your eating habits exceed your appetite?
 Why do you always pick up chips and muffins to snack on from the pantry?
 Why is it that you have not been able to go for that brisk routine walk in the last two days?
-Answer these questions and most importantly never forget to ask yourself what will happen if I continue this pattern of habits for the next six months?
+Answer these questions and most importantly never forget to ask yourself what will happen if I continue this pattern of habits for the next few months while at home?
 The answers to these questions will most likely bring you back on track.

 Surround yourself with positivity

-There can be as many ways to stay motivated as you want them to be, but the real change happens when you start thinking positively about it.
+There can be many reasons why you may just want to hole up, eat unhealthy and sit in front of Netflix all day while stuck at home – but there are way more reasons to stay motivated to keep healthy.
+The real change happens when you start thinking positively about it.
 Stop criticizing yourself and love the body you own.
 Think of weight loss as a process of self-improvement and focus on getting closer to your goals for your development.